 About Our School

-Landmark has been designed around the following elements:
+Landmark is designed around the following elements:

 - Continuous Learning Calendar

 - Looping Classrooms

 - Parental Involvement/LCO

 - Social Emotional Learning

 - Service Learning

 Continuous Learning Calendar (Year-round): Landmark's calendar reflects the same number of student attendance days as that of the other District 15 schools.
 However, the time is divided differently.
 It includes four nine-week sessions, with two-three week breaks between each session, with the exception of summer break, which consists of approximately 6-7 weeks